- Vision sensors obstructed by dust/smudges on the camera lens

-- Low lighting conditions preventing camera-based navigation
+- Low lighting preventing camera-based navigation

 - Reflective or very dark floors confusing the optical sensors